lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 ### Why Start with Containers?
 You might be wondering, "Why start with containers?
 All of my applications are already containerized, so show me the k8s!".
 If you already have all of your applications build into containers, then that's awesome!
 This guide _might_ not be for you.
 You might want to wait for part two.
 However, I'd encourage you to read along because I'm going to discuss some new Spring Boot features that might make that process easier.

 For everyone else, containers are the natural starting point when beginning your journey into kubernetes deployments.
-Containers are the building blocks of kubernetes so we'll need applications packaged in containers before we can deploy to kubernetes.
+Containers are the building blocks of kubernetes so we need applications packaged in containers before we can deploy to kubernetes.

 ### So...
 What's a Container?
 Whether your team uses a platform such as Cloud Foundry, deploys `.war` files to tomcat, has customized machine images for your applications, or some other form of deployment you're probably not using containers.
-For the purpose of this guide, I'll be using the word container to reference docker containers.
+For the purpose of this guide, the word container references docker containers.
 For anyone new to the world of docker and containers, we can think of them as self-contained packages of our application and everything it needs to run.
 In a traditional deployment, we might provision a server or virtual machine and then have everything we need installed on it (ie. Java, standard linux libraries, etc.).
 With docker containers, all of that is packaged into a docker image that we can use to run our application anywhere docker is installed.

 ### Containerizing a Spring Boot Application
 With all of that said, let's get started with building a containerized Spring Boot application.
 As usual, the source code is available on [GitHub](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-one).

 #### Getting Started
-For now we'll be building a small Spring Boot Web App with just the actuator dependency for health checks.
-The dependency section will look like this:
+For now let's build a small Spring Boot Web App with the actuator dependency for health checks.
+The dependency section looks like this:

 ```groovy
 dependencies {